 When the waves do swell, Jobos is a fun place to simply sit on your lounge chair and watch the show.

 Snorkeling at Jobos

-Although, Jobos is known primarily as a surfing beach, there is a small protected cove area good for snorkeling.
+Although Jobos is known primarily as a surfing beach, there is a small protected cove area good for snorkeling, safest during summer months since the water gets too rough and deeper during the winter months.
 Snorkelers will see a variety of coral and fish, where the water is warm, clear and shallow along the rocks near the shore on the cove.
-This is the only spot recommended for snorkeling due to safety.
+This is the only spot recommended for snorkeling.

+Safety at Jobos Beach: First, if you really wish to snorkel, check our guide for snorkeling in Puerto Rico.
 Small children and beginner snorkelers are advised to only snorkel on the rocky area of shallows along the cove, no farther than 15-20 feet offshore where the water is calmest during summer months.
-It is not advised to snorkel during winter – early spring months when the waves are higher and the current gets stronger and more dangerous.
+It is not advised to snorkel during winter-early spring months when the waves are higher and the current gets stronger and more dangerous.
 Depending on the weather conditions, it may not be safe to snorkel since the current is very tricky.
-If you’re not an experienced snorkeler or swimmer, please don’t take the risk and visit another beach in Puerto Rico to snorkel.
+If you’re not an experienced snorkeler or swimmer, please don’t take the risk.

 From the top, you can observe waves crashing against the cliff.
-Sounds and sights will mesmerize as waves relax to form waterfalls at the bottom of the rocky platform.
+Sounds and sights will hypnotize as waves relax to form waterfalls at the bottom of the rocky platform.
 Perched atop the rocks you can admire the entire length of Jobos.
-Photography lovers, have your cameras ready.
-Sunsets from this spot are worth remembering.
+Photography lovers will love this spot.

 - Parking is limited, get here early or pay to park.

 - Bring plastic bags to put your trash in and please dispose of it at a trash receptacle.

 - If you prefer fewer crowds, come in the middle of the week.

 - Let your hair down, don’t sweat the small stuff, meet locals, and have fun!!!